-Employees covered by this Resolution and actively employed by the City upon the adoption of this Resolution will also receive a one-time contribution equivalent to three percent (3%) of their base pay for the period defined as the first pay period of July through the date of adoption of this Resolution with the contribution being deposited into their 401(a) plan after the first full pay period following City Council adoption of this Resolution.
-Employees covered under this Resolution are separated into two tiers of pay range schedules based on the employees' hire or re-hire date, whichever is the later.

-- Tier 1 5 step pay schedule with approximately five percent (5%) increases inbetween each step for active employees with a hire date prior to July 1, 2021. - Tier 2 9 step pay schedule with increases of approximately two and a half percent (2.5%) in-between each step for active employees with a hire or re-hire date, on or after July 1, 2021.
+- 1. Employees covered under this Resolution are separated into two tiers of pay range schedules based on the employees' hire or re-hire date, whichever is the later. - 2.
+When an employee is promoted, the pay shall advance to the lowest step in such higher range or one pay step higher than their current pay rate, whichever is higher. - Tier 1 5-step pay schedule with approximately five percent (5%) increases in between each step for active employees with a hire date prior to July 1, 2021. - Tier 1 5-step pay schedule will be eliminated once all active employees reach top step and will transition onto the Tier 2, 9-step pay schedule without reduction in salary. - Tier 2 9-step pay schedule with increases of approximately two and a half percent (2.5%) in-between each step for active employees with a hire or re-hire date, on or after July 1, 2021. - Tier 2 9-step pay schedule with increases of approximately two and a half percent (2.5%) in between each step for all active employees with a promotion date on or after July 1, 2025.

-Unrepresented Executive Staff RANGE MONTHLY

-SALARY

-Assistant City Manager 108 16,617 - 20,198

-Director of Administrative Services/Treasurer 104 15,054 - 18,298

-Director of Community Development 103 14,687 - 17,852

-Director of Parks & Recreation 101 13,979 - 16,992

-Director of Public Works 102 14,328 - 17,416
+Unrepresented Executive Staff Range Monthly Salary Assistant City Manager 108 \$17,199 - \$20,905 Director of Administrative Services/Treasurer 104 \$15,581 - \$18,939 Director of Community Development 103 \$15,201 - \$18,477 Director of Public Works 102 \$14,830 - \$18,026 Director of Parks & Recreation 101 \$14,469 - \$17,587

 SECTION 3.
-PUBLIC EMPLOYEES RETIREMENT SYSTEM
+PUBLIC EMPLOYEES' RETIREMENT SYSTEM

-In August 1999, the City amended its contract with the California Public Employees Retirement System (CalPERS) to the 2% @ 55 formula, with the provision that if the employer's rate is re-instated at some future time the employees would contribute a portion of their gross salary towards the cost of the enhanced retirement plan.
+In August 1999, the City amended its contract with the California Public Employees' Retirement System (CalPERS) to the 2% @ 55 formula, with the provision that if the employer's rate is reinstated at some future time the employees would contribute a portion of their gross salary towards the cost of the enhanced retirement plan.